2021 EARTH & DIVERSITY WEEK

 During her tenure at NOAA, Amanda has contributed to efforts to coordinate and advance the development and delivery of climate services, advanced President Obama’s Climate Action Plan, and provided leadership to international climate adaptation programs.
 The highlight was representing the United States for 7 years as a negotiator to the United Nations Framework Convention on Climate Change (UNFCCC), which allowed her to contribute to the historic Paris Agreement to address global climate change.
 Amanda is currently serving as both the Assistant Director for Partnerships and the Acting Deputy Director for NOAA’s National Sea Grant College Program, which produces and delivers science that serves America’s coastal communities, economies, and ecosystems.

 Associate Professor and the Academic Director of the Aboriginal Education Research Centre at the University of Saskatchewan, Alexandria (Alex) Wilson, was 2016’s Earth Day speaker.
 Her talk was entitled “Indigenous Sovereignty: Bodies, Water, Land, Sky, and Scholarship.”

-Associate Professor of Geography at the University of Kentucky, Carolyn Finney, was the 2015 Earth Day Speaker.
-Her talk was entitled “This Patch of Soil: Race, Nature, and Stories of Future Belonging.”
+2015 – Associate Professor of Geography at the University of Kentucky, Carolyn Finney delivered her lecture “This Patch of Soil: Race, Nature, and Stories of Future Belonging.”

 2014 – Former Washington Gov. Christine Gregoire spoke on her record of environmental stewardship.